 Recover or download files and folders from data volumes, or from application YAML manifests

 Data (folders and files) from within the volume

 Backups You Can Use for Restores

-The most recent backup: For example, restore the most recent backup to secondary storage, such as tape, for long-term storage
+The most recent backup: For example, restore the most recent backup to its original location

 A backup from a specific date: For example, restore data to a point in time before it became unusable